yaelelmatad/modularity_clustering/README.md

 http://arxiv.org/pdf/cond-mat/0309508.pdf

+Small presentation going over the algorithm/use case is in the folder ```presentations```.
+Presented at Data Rave April 2014.

 To run it via python import it as a module (you'll want to make sure the correct folder is in your ```sys.path```):
 ```python
 from modularity_clustering import modularity_cluster